 In the mid-1990s, shortly after the appointment of Chief Russell P. Sienkiewicz, the department decided that a change in the color scheme of its marked cruisers was in order.
 This was precipitated in part by the large number of similarly marked cruisers from other departments coming into the City to go to the courts, state hospital, county jail, VA Medical Center and Cooley Dickinson Hospital.
 It was difficult for members of the community to distinguish which were and were not Northampton cruisers.
 In response to the need to be more readily identifiable to the community, the current white cruiser with full-length blue stripe color scheme was adopted and has been in use ever since.
 In 2005 the broad lettered, "NORTHAMPTON POLICE" was added underneath the stripes.

-The department has 15 marked cruisers, a marked pickup truck, Community Services van and a Crime Scene Services vehicle.
+The department has marked cruisers, a marked pickup truck, and a Crime Scene Services vehicle.
 The department also has unmarked vehicles for investigative and administrative use.
-The unmarked vehicles include several Chevy Impalas, Ford Tauruses, and recycled Ford Crown Victorias.

-Technological advances have added to the department's primary response vehicles.
+Technological advances have enhanced the capabilities of the department's primary response vehicles.
 In 1999, mobile laptop computer systems were added to the marked cruisers.
-These enable officers to access the Registry of Motor Vehicles, state and national data banks, as well as the department's own computer system.
+These enable officers to access the Registry of Motor Vehicles, state and national data bases, as well as the department's own computer system.
 In 2008, mobile video recorders were added to the primary response marked cruisers.
-Additionally, interoperable capable, two-way radios, which allow for inter public safety agency communications in the event of emergencies, have been installed in all department vehicles.
+Additionally, interoperable capable, two-way radios, which allow for inter-public safety agency communications in the event of emergencies, are in all department vehicles.